Ultimate Local Eating Experience - The Festival of Earthly Delights

 But back to our experience.
 For the first three years, this event was held inside the huge barns at the North Haverhill Fairgrounds.
 Each year cars were backed up along Rte.
 10 as they streamed into the fields to park.

-We bought our tickets at the entrance (now we buy them online) and had a choice — did we want to sample the food only or the food and wine/craft beer?
+We bought our tickets at the entrance and had a choice — did we want to sample the food only or the food and wine/craft beer?
 If you appear to look under 21 and want to purchase the beverage portion, you’ll have to show your driver’s license, but we felt safe on that count.
 Around the edge of each ticket are little boxes; 25 on the food ticket; 10 on the beverage.
 In exchange for a check on our card, we were handed a generous sample of cheese or chili or ice cream or popcorn or a mini-sandwich.
 The temptation to fill our card by tasting everything was a challenge — one most people don’t accomplish.

 Sample from Woodstock Inn Station & Brewery